getsentry/sentry/src/sentry/pipeline/README.md

 ## Pipeline Providers

-Pipelines are given their process implementation details through the pipeline provider, an interface class exists, `PipelineProvider`, which declares the required methods.
+Pipelines are given their process implementation details through the pipeline provider.
+(An interface class, `PipelineProvider`, declares the required methods.)
 You can think of the provider as the implementation of the actual processes that the user is being guided through.
 The provider specifies the pipeline steps.

-A single pipeline may have multiple types of providers for the pipeline which define different flows on a per-provider basis, but all complete a similar type of pipeline process.
+A single pipeline may have multiple associated providers, each of which defines a different flow, but all of which complete a similar type of pipeline process.

-A good example of a pipeline with multiple types of providers is the `sentry.identity.pipeline` module, which makes use of a Pipeline to associate user identities.
-Sentry has various identity types (GitHub, Slack, Google) each which may use a slightly different process to do identity lookup on the external service, however the end of the process (and what is done in the final `finish_pipeline` call) all result in an Identity object being created.
+A good example of a pipeline with multiple associated providers is the `sentry.identity.pipeline` module, which makes use of a Pipeline to associate user identities.
+Sentry has various identity types (GitHub, Slack, Google), each of which may use a slightly different process to do identity lookup on the external service.
+In the end, however, they all result in an Identity object being created (in the final `finish_pipeline` call).

 ### Provider Manager